-- Access to a qualified labor pool and maintenance of a skilled workforce (e.g., increased competition for talent); - Ability to retain talent (e.g., quality of life travel burdens); - Pace of change in financial marketplace may increase the need to rapidly adapt training and skills to meet emerging needs; and - Impeding retirement wave and a smaller qualified workforce.
+- Access to a qualified labor pool and maintenance of a skilled workforce (e.g., increased competition for talent); - Ability to retain talent (e.g., quality of life travel burdens); - Pace of change in financial marketplace may increase the need to rapidly adapt training and skills to meet emerging needs; and - Impending retirement wave and loss of institutional knowledge.

-NCUA's Strategic Initiatives
+Strategic Initiatives

-Ensure a Safe, Sound, and Healthy Credit Union System2
+Goal 1 Ensure a Safe, Sound, and Healthy Credit Union System

-Outcome 1 An Effective Supervision Program for Federally Insured Credit Unions How We Plan to Achieve Results Indicators of Success 1.
+Outcome 1.1 An Effective Supervision Program for Federally Insured Credit Unions How We Plan to Achieve Results Indicators of Success 1.
 Increase ability to effectively manage risk through the supervision program. (e.g., improve risk analysis, and develop risk mitigation tools.)
 Prompt identification and resolution of critical issues.
-Enhanced risk tools result in risk mitigation to the NCUSIF.
+Risk to the NCUSIF is mitigated.
 2. Manage operational and technological related vulnerabilities resulting from new products and services, especially shifts in balance sheet composition.
-Examiner knowledge aligns with system changes (e.g., products/services & risks).
+Examiner knowledge aligns with system changes (e.g., products/services &amp; risks).
 Timely recognition and resolution of risks.
-Monitor and address credit unions with high concentration risk.
-Timely onsite supervision occurs when balance sheet composition changes.
+High risk within credit unions is measured, monitored and controlled.
+Onsite supervision is timely as changes in balance sheet composition occur.
 3. Promote awareness of critical risk issues.
 Letters to Credit Unions proactively address the issues and challenges facing the credit union system.
 4. Administer and, if appropriate, publish quick administrative actions when warranted on troubled credit unions.
-Minimize the time between the identification of troubled credit unions and the issuance of administrative actions when warranted.
+The time between the identification of troubled credit unions and the issuance of administrative actions, when warranted is minimized.